aakash-patidar/Digital-Music-Store-Analysis-using-SQL-and-Tableau/README.md

 **Data cleaning: Microsoft Excel**
 - Checked for Duplicates: Used Excel's built-in Remove Duplicates tool
-- Checked for Blanks: Used Filter option and Conditional Formatting to handle blank or missing values
+- Checked for Blanks: Utilized the Filter option and Conditional Formatting to identify and handle blank or missing values
 - Sort the Data: Arranged the dataset in ascending order based on the Ids

 So, the data cleaning process has done using Microsoft Excel.